hnrobert/sslly-nginx/docs/FRP.md

 ### SSL Certificate Issues

-When using FRP, SSL certificates should be configured for the domain pointing to your FRP server, not the local machine.
+When using FRP with HTTP/HTTPS proxy types, SSL certificates must be configured locally in sslly-nginx:

+1. **Local SSL Required**: SSL certificates must be placed in the `ssl/` directory for proper domain-based routing
+2. **FRP Transport**: FRP handles encrypted transport between server and client
+3. **Domain Matching**: sslly-nginx uses local certificates to match and route requests to appropriate backends
+4. **Certificate Management**: Manage certificates locally using your preferred method (Let's Encrypt, self-signed, etc.)

 ## Advanced Configuration